 In the very next chapter, Deuteronomy 9: 3, God says of Himself that He is a consuming fire!
-Wow, I could write a lot about that aspect of God’s nature in his dealing with his people, but—wait a minute—I’ve already written about that in another teaching on this web site, where I invite you to read all about the subject of fire in the Bible; that teaching is entitled Fire!
+Wow, I could write a lot about that aspect of God’s nature in his dealing with his people, but—wait a minute—I’ve already written about that in another teaching on this web site, where I invite you to read all about the subject of fire in the Bible; that teaching is titled Fire!
 If you read that teaching, you’ll gain some more insight about how God tests us with fire in the wildernesses of our lives.

 How does the Bible define “humble”?
 In its basic essence, it means to “bow one’s knee voluntarily.”
 God leads us into and through our wilderness experiences so we will voluntarily “bow our knees” to his absolute sovereignty in our lives.
 So that we willingly proclaim in our proud, stubborn hearts that He is in all, through all, and at the end of all.
 So that we will acknowledge that He is in absolute control of our lives.
 No, “Yes, buts….”
 He is Lord of all my life, or He is Lord of none of my life!
 And it often takes a wilderness experience for us to honestly humble ourselves before his absolute sovereignty.

 To “test” us means that God puts us through the fires of cleansing and purifying so that the “gold, silver, and precious stones” He is working into our characters—into the very essence of our newly created beings—rises to the surface, and the “wood, hay, and stubble” of our old, pre-Jesus natures is burned up completely.
 You may read about that process in 1 Corinthians 3.
 I could teach much more about that process of cleansing and purifying, but my teaching about fire covers that in much more detail.